-Even before the passage of the Innovation Schools Act, Colorado provided avenues for LEAs to waive state statutes and regulations.
-For example, CRS 22-2-117, adopted by the Colorado State Board of Education (SBE) in 1990, allows LEAs to apply to the SBE for waivers of a variety of statutes and regulations (except for those expressly prohibited from waiver, such as accountability and child safety requirements).
-The State Board is to grant the waiver if it determines that the waiver would enhance educational quality and opportunity, and that the cost of compliance with the requirement to be waived is significantly limiting educational opportunity.
-LEAs with fewer than 3,000 students can apply directly for waivers, while larger LEAs must obtain the consent of a majority of the relevant accountability committee and affected principals and licensed teachers.
+Even before the passage of the Innovation Schools Act, Colorado provided avenues for LEAs to waive State statutes and regulations.
+For example, CRS 22-2-117, adopted by the State Board of Education in 1990, allows LEAs to apply to the board for waivers of a variety of statutes and regulations (except for those expressly prohibited from waiver, such as accountability and child safety requirements).
+The State board is to grant the waiver if it determines that the waiver would enhance educational quality and opportunity, and that the cost of compliance with the requirement to be waived is significantly limiting educational opportunity.
+LEAs with fewer than 3,000 students can apply directly for waivers, while larger LEAs must obtain the consent of a majority of the relevant accountability committee, affected principals and licensed teachers.
 LEAs that have been granted exclusive chartering authority need not obtain this consent, except for matters directly relating to licensed personnel requirements.

 In addition, LEAs are free to experiment with their own versions of school autonomy.
-For example, the Aurora Public Schools, a highly diverse LEA in the Denver-metro area, is experimenting with pilot schools modeled after Pilot Schools in the Boston Public Schools, in collaboration with its teachers' union.
-These multiple avenues enabling greater flexibility and freedom at the school or local level ensure Colorado's educators have a variety of approaches to operate innovative, autonomous schools.
+For example, the Aurora Public Schools, a highly diverse LEA in the Denver-metro area and in collaboration with its teachers' union, is experimenting with pilot schools modeled after Boston Public School's Pilot Schools initiative.
+Denver Public Schools has created an Office of School Reform and Innovation that uses a public RFP process to actively solicit and support the creation of new high-quality schools in Denver, including new or redesigned district schools, contract schools, performance schools and charter schools.
+These multiple avenues which provide greater flexibility and freedom at the school or local level ensure Colorado's educators have a variety of approaches to operate innovative, autonomous schools.